About the USS Providence SSN-719

 A typical naval nuclear-powered propulsion plant.

-A naval nuclear propulsion plant is basically just a high-tech steam engine which, instead of coal or wood burning to heat water, uses the heat of a uranium core to heat water into high-pressure steam which in turn spins both a turbo generator (TG) to provide power and a main engine (ME) to produce propulsion.
+A naval nuclear propulsion plant is basically just a high-tech steam engine which, instead of coal or wood burning to heat water, uses a uranium core to heat water into high-pressure steam which in turn spins both a turbo generator (TG) to provide power and a main engine (ME) to produce propulsion.

 Water in the Primary Loop (shown in red in the above diagram) is circulated through the Reactor Core where it picks up heat from the fission of the uranium fuel.
-That heat is transferred to the water of the Secondary Loop (shown in blue and gray) inside the Steam Generator.
+That heat is transferred by conduction to the water of the Secondary Loop (shown in blue and gray) inside the Steam Generator.
 At no time do the Primary Coolant or Secondary Coolant ever mix.
 The Pressurizer maintains the Primary Coolant at a nominal pressure to prevent it from flashing to steam and exposing the core elements.

 The submarine Battery, a DC storage battery, provides emergency power in case of loss of electrical power through a reactor casualty or loss of the Turbo Generators.
 Power from the Battery can be used to directly power the EPM and, through the DC to AC Motor Generators, the reactor Coolant Pumps.
 The Battery is meant as a temporary solution until the submarine’s Emergency Diesel Generator can be started, which required the submarine to be at periscope depth or on the surface.

-Home About the Author
+· About the Author

-Submarine History and Tradition Photo Page
+· Submarine History and Tradition

-Travelogues About USSVI
+· About USSVI